tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 [base node]s has the following **optional** reponsibilities:

-1. MUST search for used outputs in old blocks when a new block is received from another [base node].
+1. SHOULD search for used outputs in old blocks when a new block is received from another [base node].
-2. MUST apply pruning to each transaction found.
+2. SHOULD apply pruning to each transaction found.

 [base node]s have the following **required** reponsibilities: